 Many home educated children have an overwhelmingly positive learning experience.
 We would expect the parents' decision to home educate to be made with their child's best education at the heart of the decision.
 However, this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.
+When a parent notifies us that they wish to deregister their child to electively home educated them, we will immediately notify the local authority.

-If a parent/carer expresses their intention to remove a child from school with a view to educating at home, we will contact Shropshire Council and follow the DfE Elective home education guidance and Shropshire Council Elective home education processes and protocols.
+If a parent/carer expresses their intention to remove a child from school with a view to educating at home, we will contact Shropshire Council and follow the DfE Elective home education guidance and

+Shropshire Council Elective home education processes and protocols.
 We will work with the LA and other key professionals to coordinate a meeting with parents/carers to ensure that they have considered what is in the best interests of each child.
 This is particularly important where a child has special educational needs or disability, and/or has a social worker and/or otherwise vulnerable.